orchitech/union-replacer/README.md

 ### Performance

-Most important, the code is compact, slightly over 100 lines.
+Most important, the code was written with performance in mind.

 In runtime, `UnionReplacer` performs one-pass processing driven by a single native regexp.